DFRI/dfri-rpi-tor/README.md

 [DFRI's](https://www.dfri.se/) project for [Raspberry PI's](https://www.dfri.se/projekt/tor/rpi/), making them an appliance for Tor.
 Some of them can be seen here: https://atlas.torproject.org/#search/DFRIpi

 #How to create a new relay
 The script in this repo modifies an image file based on Raspbian.
-Steps to get started.
+Steps to get started (tested on a Debian Wheezy):

 * mkdir scripts
 * cd scripts